ThomasSarlin/Papertrail-Multi-Output-Log-Aggregator-Webhook/README.md

 SLACK_TOKEN=
 SLACK_CHANNEL=
 ```
-All variables are required for the initialization of the slack service.
+All variables are required for the initialization of the Slack service.